solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     order by writes desc;
     ```

 9. Review the backendtype of `client_backend`, object of `relation`, context of `normal` and the `extends` column value.
-Because you were adding data to an existing table, you are performing `extends` operations.
+Because it added data to an existing table, `extends` operations were performed.

 Some common uses for this data include: